karthik-d/support-vector-machines-lecture/README.md

-# Support-Vector-Machines_Lecture
+# Support Vector Machines - Class Lecture

-A presentation on SVMs with Python implmentation for *UCS1729: Data Warehousing and Data Mining course*.
+A presentation on SVMs with Python notebook implmentation presented to the class for the course *UCS1729: Data Warehousing and Data Mining course*.